Proof bundle format¶

 verify.py¶

-The stdlib-only checking tool.
-A PEP 723 single-file Python script with exactly one external dependency: opentimestamps-client (needed to call the ots CLI for Bitcoin verification).
+A PEP 723 single-file Python script with two external dependencies: opentimestamps-client (for the ots CLI Bitcoin check) and cryptography (for Ed25519 signature verification).

 What it does: